Privacy Policy

 10 Our activities in social networks

-As we do not have access to the providers’ databases, we would like to point out that it is best to assert your rights (e.g. to information, correction, deletion, etc.) directly with the respective provider.
-Further information on the processing of your data in the social networks is provided below:
+Since we have no access to these providers databases, we would like to point out that you would be best placed to exercise your rights (e.g. to information, rectification, erasure, etc.) directly with the respective provider.
+More information on the processing of your data on social networks and your options for exercising your right to object or your right of revocation (opt out) is listed below for each of the social network providers we use:

 10.1 Facebook

-(Joint) controller for data processing in Europe:
+(Joint) Data controller responsible for data processing in Europe:

 10.2 Instagram

-Meta Platforms Ireland Ltd, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland
+Meta Platforms Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland

 10.3 LinkedIn

-(Joint) controller for data processing in Europe:
+(Joint) Data controller responsible for data processing in Europe:

-LinkedIn Ireland Unlimited Company Wilton Place, Dublin 2, Ireland
+LinkedIn Ireland Unlimited Company, Wilton Place, Dublin 2, Ireland

-Privacy policy: https://www.linkedin.com/legal/privacy-policy
+https://www.linkedin.com/legal/privacy-policy

 10.4 X (Twitter)

-(Joint) controller for data processing in Europe:
+(Joint) Data controller responsible for data processing in Europe:

 Twitter International Company, One Cumberland Place, Fenian Street, Dublin 2, D02 AX07, Ireland

-Privacy policy: https://twitter.com/de/privacy
+Privacy Notice: https://twitter.com/de/privacy

-Information about your data: https://twitter.com/settings/your_twitter_data
+Information about your data:

-10.6 XING (New Work SE)
+10.5 XING (New Work SE)

 (Joint) controller for data processing in Germany: